simgeecnr/simgeecnr/README.md

 ### Hi there 👋

+I'm Simge Cinar, an industrial engineer with a passion for statistics and machine learning.
+Currently pursuing a master's degree in Statistics and Machine Learning in Sweden, I am enthusiastic about applying analytical techniques to solve real-world problems.
+This GitHub repository serves as a showcase of my projects, skills, and interests.

 <!--
 **simgeecnr/simgeecnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.